gelatodigital/web3-functions-template/README.md

   await tx.wait();
 ```

-Test it with our sample task creation script:
+Test it with our sample task creation script:<br/>
 `yarn create-task:oracle`

 ```